colbyhoke/pandas-challenge/README.md

 * % Overall Passing (The percentage of students that passed math and reading.)

 ### Bottom Performing Schools (By % Overall Passing)
-<br>Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
+Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
 Include all of the same metrics as above.

 ### Math Scores by Grade
-<br>Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Reading Scores by Grade
-<br>Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Scores by School Spending
-<br>Create a table that breaks down school performances based on average Spending Ranges (Per Student).
+Create a table that breaks down school performances based on average Spending Ranges (Per Student).
 Use 4 reasonable bins to group school spending.
 Include in the table each of the following:

 * Average Math Score
 * Average Reading Score